yxx-dev/Password-Generator/README.md

 # Password Generator

 ## Description

-A JavaScript application that an employee can use to generate a random password based on criteria they've selected
+A JavaScript application that an employee can use to generate a random password based on criteria they've selected.
+Deployment: https://yxx-dev.github.io/Password-Generator/

 ## Table of Contents (Optional)
 NA